UmangVadukar/General-store-management-system-webapp/README.md

 ## Installation Steps

-1. First of all download whole project in your Computer or Laptop
+1. First of all download whole project in your Computer or Laptop And Unzip it And Name as **gsms**

-2. Now move **gsms** folder in following location:
+2. Now move **gsmsr** folder in following location:

    ```
    xampp/htdocs/gsms